Unbox101/ECS/README.md

 Ok, I swear this is the last thing.
 I did not clean up this project at all.
 I left all my nonsense and useless comments and didn't reformat anything other than some of the includes at the tops of the files to make it work in this small sort of showcase-like project.
 I find being truthful about how I work and my mindset as I work very important and my comments are a portrayal of that.
 This is a solo project.
 I am well aware of working in teams and how important styleguides are for ease of understanding during the development of the software as well as how important they are for onboarding and such.
 Make no mistake that I am capable and have in the past worked under those conditions.
 I only didn't for this project to increase iteration/development speed.

+I lied this is the final thing.
+There are some areas of this ecs that I would describe as "loosely tested".
+These areas are areas that I either wrote very fast because I had written them 100 times in prior iterations, or they are areas that I half copied from prior iterations.
+I am aware of these areas, and will test them as I make my game.
+It may sound crazy, but I know for a fact I will be able to get away with that because I have written this so many times.
+I will not forget these areas and will test them to make sure they work more thoroughly later.

 ## Build file (approximately)
 ```bat
 call gcc Main2.c -o ShowcaseECS.exe -Wall -O2 -Wno-unknown-pragmas